 At a tiny 10 MAD to enter, it’s incredible value for money and the marjorelle blue stained glass windows, tiles and painted wrought ironworks are worth the entry alone.

 This riad turned museum is a little out of the way, but fairly easy to find with a Google map.
 It’s tucked away in the Medina and is an unassuming building filled with wonderful insights into Moroccan culture and people.
 Mostly in black and white, the exhibitions cover many photographers and show a range of historic and more modern snaps.

-The Berber women shots are fascinating and the accompanying stories behind them give you a great sense of just how important women are in society.
-There’s also a short video on an upper floor and I was personally delighted to discover that many Scots were amongst the original photographer in the Tangier area of the country, with typical names, such as MacLeod, Wilson, Valentine and Scott.
+The Berber women shots are fascinating.
+The accompanying stories behind them give you a great sense of just how important women are in society.
+There’s also a short video on an upper floor.
+I was personally delighted to discover that many Scots were amongst the original photographers in Tangier.
+Typical names were MacLeod, Wilson, Valentine and Scott.

-On the roof of the road is a small open air cafe, with wonderful views our across the Medina and of the minarets of the local Medina mosques, as well as the Atlas mountain range.
+On the roof of the road is a small open air cafe, with wonderful views out across Marrakesh Medina and of the minarets of the local mosques, as well as the Atlas mountain range.